wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 ### Picking Centers

-1. In the Volume Viewer, open the Tools > Volume Tracer.
+1. In the `Volume Viewer`, open the `Tools > Volume Tracer`.
-   Try setting the marker radius to 20, which makes a sphere smaller than the VLPs, but large enough to assess centering.
+   Try setting the `marker radius` to `20`, which makes a sphere smaller than the VLPs, but large enough to assess centering.
    Move through the planes and place a marker at the center of each VLP.
    We recommend taking only the complete VLPs.
    This tomogram has around 9 complete VLPs.